-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-ninth session,
+HAVING CONSIDERED the recommendation made by the Sub-Committee on Ship Design and Equipment at its forty-first session,

-- 1. ADOPTS the Recommendation on Testing of Life-Saving Appliances, set out in the annex to the present resolution; - 2.
-RECOMMENDS Governments to ensure that life-saving appliances are subjected to the tests recommended in the annex to this resolution or to such tests as the Administration is satisfied are substantially equivalent to those recommended; - 3.
-AUTHORIZES the Maritime Safety Committee to keep this Recommendation under review and to adopt, when appropriate, amendments thereto; - 4.
-REVOKES resolution A.521(13).
+- 1. ADOPTS the Revised Recommendation on Testing of Life-Saving Appliances, set out in the Annex to the present resolution; - 2.
+RECOMMENDS Governments to ensure that life-saving appliances are subjected to: - .1 the tests recommended in the Annex to the present resolution; or - .2 such tests as the Administration is satisfied are substantially equivalent to those recommended in the Annex to the present resolution.